Armstrong2035/technical-articles/Promises/AsyncPromises.md

 verifyorder("Hard Drive", 5).then(handleSuccess, handleFailure);
 ```

 1. handleSuccess(): is a callback function takes a single arguement **resolvedValue**.
-In case of success, this function logs whatever is in resolved() to the console.
+In case of success, this function logs the resolved value to the console.
 2. handleFailure(): is a callback function that receives a single argument **rejectedValue**.
-In case of failure, this function logs whatever is in rejected() to the concole.
+In case of failure, this function logs logs the rejected value to the console.
-3. .then(): receives two callback functions.
-The first callback is triggerd if the promise is succesful.
-The second callback is triggered if the promise fails.
+3. .then(): receives two callback functions as arguement.
+The first argument is triggerd if the promise is succesful.
+The second arguement is triggered if the promise fails.
-4. If 5 copies of Hard Drive are in stock, handleSuccess will execute.
-Otherwuise, handleFalure will execute.
+4. If verifyOrder succeeds, handleSuccess will execute.
+Otherwise, handleFailure will execute.

-> Do you notice that we only referenced checkAvailability when we add .then?
-Why hav we not referenced checkAvilability in either of the success or failure callback functions?
-That is because once we attach .then() to any promise, resolved() / rejected() are automatically passed to resolvedValue and rejectedValue.
+> Please note, once you add .then() to any promise, the promise's resolved and rejected values are automatically passed to the corresponding callback function.

 But there are other ways to use the success / failure callback functions.